 Navy asks Kent Optronics to develop wide-field-of-view binocular night-vision goggles

-CRANE, Ind. - U.S. Navy electro-optics experts needed wide-field-of-view, night-vision goggles to enable sailors, Seabees, Special Forces, Coast Guard, and Air Force personnel to see more clearly at night.
-They found their optimal solution at electro-optical technology company Kent Optronics Inc. in Hopewell Junction, N.Y.
+CRANE, Ind., 9 May 2016.
+U.S. Navy electro-optics experts needed wide-field-of-view night-vision goggles to enable sailors, Seabees, Special Forces, Coast Guard, and Air Force experts to see clearly at night.
+They found their solution from Kent Optronics Inc. in Hopewell Junction, N.Y.

-Officials of the Naval Surface Warfare Center in Crane, Ind., announced a $47.6 million research contract to Kent Optronics for wide-field-of-view, night-vision systems, retrofits, and data as part of the electro-optics project.
+Officials of the Naval Surface Warfare Center in Crane, Ind., announced a $47.6 million research contract to Kent Optronics on Friday for wide-field-of-view night vision systems, retrofits, and data in the electro-optics project.

 These night-vision systems will involve an optical foveal design with 80-degree field of view that does not compromise optical resolution or size, weight, and power consumption, Navy officials say.

-Kent Optronics specializes in liquid crystal devices and electro-optical components and subsystems for infrared displays, special-purpose displays, infrared imaging and sensing, lasers, and optical communications.
+Kent Optronics specializes in liquid crystal devices and electro-optical components and subsystems for infrared displays, special purpose displays, IR imaging & sensing, laser, and optical communications.